the-alchemist88/the-alchemist88/README.md

   - *GNU/Linux*
   - *Bash scripting*

-- 👯 I’m looking to collaborate on simple projects that i can useful to.
+- 👯 I’m looking to collaborate on simple projects that i can be useful to.